 You’ll be pleased to know that some of the UK’s best theme parks are owned by Merlin Attractions, so if you have little thrill-seekers in the family then you’ll definitely want to check out these places with the kids:

 - Alton Towers Resort (Staffordshire): One of the UK’s biggest and most famous theme parks, Alton Towers is home to iconic rollercoasters like Wicker Man, Nemesis and The Smiler.
-There’s something for all ages though – as well as the big rides CBeebies Land offers gentle rides for little ones.
-It’s not far from the Peak District, so it can be a great one to include within a family UK staycation too.
-We had so much fun when we visited Alton Towers – for more info, check out my article: Alton Towers with kids – the ultimate theme park and hotel guide!
+There’s something for all ages though, as Cbeebies Land offers gentle rides for little ones.
+It’s not far from the Peak District, so it can be a great day out for a UK staycation.
+We had so much fun, check out my Alton Towers Guide and my Hotel Review to help you plan your trip.

 - Thorpe Park Resort (Surrey): Geared towards teens and adults, Thorpe Park is a haven for adrenaline junkies.
 With rides like Stealth, Saw and Colossus, it’s one of the most intense parks in the UK – it also hosts popular seasonal events like Fright Nights in autumn for a bit of extra drama.
 (Though some events may carry a small additional charge, even with a pass.)
-My children, 12 and 13, absolutely loved our day at Thorpe Park – it’s definitely one of their favourite places for a day out!
-For more info, check out my article: Thorpe Park with kids – the ultimate theme park and hotel guide!
+My teens absolutely love Thorpe Park!
+For more info, check out my Thorpe Park Guide.

 - Chessington World of Adventures (Surrey): Ideal for families with younger children, Chessington combines theme park rides with a zoo and SEA LIFE centre.
-There’s a wide mix of rides from the jungle-themed Zufari to the fun Room on the Broom attraction.
-The zoo and SEA LIFE centre are included with your pass – great for a calmer afternoon if you want a break from the rollercoasters, or for filling a full weekend.
-There are lots of rollercoasters for pre-teens too, I think Chessington World of Adventures is a great option for kids around 13 and under.
-We had an awesome time on our Chessington visit so make sure you read my articles: The Ultimate Family Guide for Chessington World of Adventures and Chessington Resort Guide: Is the Safari or Azteca hotel better? for all the details.
+There’s a wide range of rides to suit little ones through to pre-teens so Chessington World of Adventures works well for families with kids of mixed ages.
+We had an awesome time on our last visit – take a look at my Chessington World of Adventures Guide and my Chessington Hotel Review for all the details.

 - LEGOLAND Windsor Resort (Berkshire): A dream day out for LEGO-loving kids!
-With mini lands, building workshops, interactive rides and live shows, LEGOLAND Windsor is perfect for kids from toddler age through until about 10 years old.
-This one is the ultimate day out for families with little ones, and there are other lego-based days out available too (more on that below).
+With mini lands, building workshops, interactive rides and tamer rollercoasters, LEGOLAND Windsor is perfect for kids from toddler age through until about 10-11 years old.
+This one is the ultimate day out for families with little ones – we recently visited with our friend’s girls and they had the most amazing time!
+My LEGOLAND Windsor Guide and Short Break Review have all the info.

 Dive into the deep at the Merlin SEA LIFE centres: